How to Start a Profitable Online Store in 6 Steps (+ Top Builders)

 Starting An Online Shop FAQ

 While there are dozens of online store builders to pick from, the best online store builder for beginners are Wix and Shopify.
 If you have a small budget and want to start with a small, simple store, I recommend using Wix.
 On the other hand, if you have a larger budget, want to start a large online store, and are looking for lots of customization options, I recommend using Shopify.

 To make an online store profitable quickly, you should start by picking the right niche and the right products.
 Next, you need to find reliable suppliers for these products.
-From there, you will need to build your online store with a good and reliable ecommerce platform.
+From there, you will need to build.

 Finally, you will need to market your online store aggressively and constantly find ways to optimize its performance.
 If you follow these steps, you can go from scratch to having a profitable online store within a couple of months.

 Here are 10 things you should focus on when starting your online shop: